jmielkeway/ccos4rbpi_volume0/chapter09/syscall.md

 #### The System Call Interface

-Admitttedly, it is a bit strange to stick a section on system calls into the virtual memory chapter.
-However, the virtual memory abstraction dividing user space and kernel space depends on system calls.
+Admittedly, it is a bit strange to stick a section on system calls into the virtual memory chapter.
+However, the division of user space and kernel space, and their separate address spaces, depends on system calls.
 The interface allows a mini-context switch of sorts from user mode to kernel mode.
 The stack pointer changes, as does the active page table, from `TTBR0_EL1` to `TTBR1_EL1`.
-The virtual memory idea cannot be demonstrated with out system calls so that user space can access the hardware the kernel manages for output.
-Finally, the system call interface is too simple to justify its own chapter.
+The virtual memory idea cannot be demonstrated without system calls so that user space can access the hardware the kernel manages for output.
+Finally, the system call interface is a bit simple to justify its own chapter.
 So, here it is, smack in the middle of virtual memory.

 #### C Library

-On a typical GNU Linux system, system calls are generally provided by the `C` Library.
-The library will, under the covers, wrap the system calls, hiding the details from the user.
-The `printf` function, for example, will wrap the `write` system call, generally using STDOUT as the file descriptor.
+On a typical GNU Linux system, system calls are generally provided by the _C_ library.
+The library will, under the covers, wrap system calls, hiding the details from the user.
+The `printf` function, for example, will wrap the `write` system call, possibly using STDOUT as the file descriptor.
 It is also possible to call `write` directly, if you

 ```C
 #include <unistd.h>
 ```

-Though the compiler will somehow need to know how to convert the function name to the proper assembly to invoke the correct system call.
+The compiler needs to know how to convert the function name to the proper assembly to invoke the correct system call.

 From the kernel's perspective, a system call is represented simply by a number.
 That number serves as an index into an array of functions.
-All that is needed is for a program to invoke a system call like
+All we need is for a user program to invoke a system call like:

 ```asm
 #define SYSCALL_MYSCALL     SOME_NOMINAL_INTEGER